Web-Dev-Collaborative/PYTHON_PRAC/README.md

 This is possible because everything in Python is an object of some class!

 The interesting part comes when we talk about methods.
 We have created methods earlier.
-Let’s say `def do_something()`, an empty method.If you type in `do_something()` on the prompt, it says: ‘function `do_something` at ’. a method is also an object.
+Let’s say `def do_something()`, an empty method.If you type in `do_something()` on the prompt, it says: ‘function `do_something` at’. a method is also an object.

         >>> def do_something(): pass
         ...